 - When using complex objects, the FFM files must be in the same folder as the XML files for importing.
-If the FFM file is not found, the import process will terminate and an error will be written to the log file. - If the Object Name and Object Collection already exist, and the -skiplfNameExists or -addAsInstanceIfNameExists options are not passed, the utility will terminate without importing. - If DIVA Core detects a database error the import process will be terminated and any operations performed during the failed import will be rolled back and not saved in the system. - Object Names cannot begin with a dollar sign (\$).
+If the FFM file is not found, the import process will terminate and an error will be written to the log file. - If the Object Name and Object Collection already exist, and the -skiplfNameExists or -addAsInstancelfNameExists options are not passed, the utility will terminate without importing. - If DIVA Core detects a database error the import process will be terminated and any operations performed during the failed import will be rolled back and not saved in the system.